Time Complexity Analysis in Data Structures and Algorithms

 Average-case analysis of linear search

-• The average case running time of linear search = Sum of cost for finding value at all positions / Number of positions = (c + 2c + ⋅⋅⋅ + cn + cn) / (n + 1) = c(1 + 2 + ⋅⋅⋅ + n + n) / (n + 1) = c [n(n+1)/2 + n] / (n+1) = c [n/2 + n/(n+1)] < c(n/2 + 1).
+• The average case running time = Sum of cost for finding value at all positions / Number of positions = (c + 2c + ⋅⋅⋅ + cn + cn) / (n + 1) = c(1 + 2 + ⋅⋅⋅ + n + n) / (n + 1) = c [n(n+1)/2 + n] / (n+1) = c [n/2 + n/(n+1)] < c(n/2 + 1).
+So linear search on average, examines half of the array values, and it is a linear function of n.

 Rate of growth of running time

-Several algorithms can be applicable to a coding problem, and we need to determine the most efficient algorithm among them.
+There can be several algorithms for a coding problem, and we need to determine the most efficient algorithm among them.
 In most cases, the input size would be significant, usually in the range of millions or billions.
 So the primary idea is to compare the exact worst-case running time for each algorithm (as calculated above) and decide which is the most efficient.
+However, this process can be mathematically complex for algorithms with several lines of code.
+So we need to define a simplified model to compare the efficiency of algorithms!
+Let's start from a simple perspective.

-Running time will increase as we increase the input size.
+As we know from the above discussion, running time will increase as we increase the input size.
 This growth mostly depends on the higher-order term in the running time function.
 For example, suppose the worst-case running time is a quadratic function, an² + bn + c.
 For large values of n, the lower-order term, bn + c, is insignificant compared to the higher-order term, an², i.e., an² >> bn + c.
 For a better understanding, suppose the worst-case running time is 3n^2 + 2n + 1, where a = 3, b = 2, and c = 1.

 Higher order term = 3n^2